electron/notarize/README.md

 If the notarization process is unusually long for your application, see Apple Developer's docs to [Avoid long notarization response times and size limits](https://developer.apple.com/documentation/security/notarizing_macos_software_before_distribution/customizing_the_notarization_workflow#3561440).

+For full API usage, see the [API documentation](https://packages.electronjs.org/notarize).

 ### Usage with app-specific password